esciencecenter-digital-skills/research-software-support/modules/documentation/exercise-levels.md

 2. A tutorial: 'Finding unusual patterns in daily average temperatures using WeatherMap'.
 3. In-code documentation: Comments in her code that explain why she made certain implementation choices.
 5. API reference: Detailed description of each function/class of WeatherMap.
-6. Overview of components: A detailed overview of each component in the software
+6. Overview of components: A detailed overview of each component in the software.
-7. User documentation: Extensive documentation on how users can use each of the functionalities of WeatherMap
+7. User documentation: Extensive documentation on how users can use each of the functionalities of WeatherMap.
-8. Naming: Logical names for functions, modules and classes so that it is immediately clear what the corresponding piece of code does
+8. Naming: Logical names for functions, modules, and classes so that it is immediately clear what the corresponding piece of code does.

 For the following scenarios, which forms of documentation would you suggest Joanne to incorporate in her project: